-Although the winter solstice is no longer a public holiday in modern China, many people still acknowledge it in one way or another.
+Unlike other holidays such as Chinese New Year or Labor Day, the winter solstice is no longer a public holiday in modern China.
+Even so, many people still acknowledge it in one way or another.

 Typically, people will use this day as an opportunity to hang out with their family or friends, prepare for the upcoming cold weather, or eat some delicious dishes especially prepared for the winter solstice.

 Winter Solstice Festival foods

 According to Traditional Chinese Medicine (TCM), the winter solstice has the strongest yin energy of the year, and it is therefore important to protect one’s yin and yang balance on this day.
 Therefore, a lot of emphasis is placed on eating foods that can rid your body of excess cold (驱寒 qū hán) and provide protection against cold weather.

 Each Chinese region has its own customs.
 Here are some of the main dishes consumed during this time and in winter in general:

 There is a popular saying in China that goes “冬至饺子夏至面” (Dōngzhì jiǎozi Xiàzhì miàn).
 This saying can be translated as “winter solstice dumplings and summer solstice noodles.”
 Other popular sayings include “Your ears won’t freeze if you eat dumplings on the winter solstice” (冬至吃饺子不冻耳朵 Dōngzhì chī jiǎozi bù dòng ěrduǒ).